TimJevsenak/reddit-clone/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 # Language
-The website is ment for english speaking users.
+The website is in english.

 Backend is also fully english.